Irogerd/3d_reconstruction/README.md

 # 3d_reconstruction

-Some functions for the reconstruction of 3D functions p=f(x,y,z) from its plane integration (formally, Radon transform application) vaules using probabilisic approach.
+There are some functions for the reconstruction of the 3D function p=f(x,y,z) from its plane integration (formally, three-dimensional Radon transform application) vaules using probabilisic approach.
 Data preparation, Radon transform matrix calculation, projections calculations (forward problem) are implemented using MATLAB.
-MAP estimation (inverse problem) is implemented using Python.
+MAP estimations (inverse problem) with different priors are implemented using Python.

+## Dependencies
-## Matlab dependencies
+### Matlab
 - [The ASTRA Toolbox](https://www.astra-toolbox.com/)
-## Python dependencies
+### Python
 - Numpy
 - Scipy (minimize, io, sparse)
+- Numba (note that the code was tested using Numba 0.48, one need to be carefull using another versions)
-- Numba
+- h5py

 ## Python functions
 ### - set_rt_matrix